extremeheat/node-raknet-native/README.md

 xcode-select --install
 ```

+#### Other platforms

+A valid CMake installation is required to build the library along with C++ compiler tools.
+CMake must be avaliable from the command line path.

 ## Exported API
 See index.d.ts for full API docs, a copy of the definitions are listed below: